Erogenous zone

-An erogenous zone (from Greek ἔρως, érōs "love"; and English -genous "producing", from Greek -γενής, -genḗs "born") is an area of the human body that has heightened sensitivity, the stimulation of which may generate a sexual response, such as relaxation, sexual fantasies, sexual arousal and orgasm.
+An erogenous zone (from Greek ἔρως, érōs "love"; and English -genous "producing", from Greek -γενής, -genḗs "born") is an area of the human body that has heightened sensitivity, the stimulation of which may generate a sexual response such as relaxation, sexual fantasies, sexual arousal, and orgasm.

 Erogenous zones are located all over the human body, but the sensitivity of each varies, and depends on concentrations of nerve endings that can provide pleasurable sensations when stimulated.
 The touching of another person's erogenous zone is regarded as an act of physical intimacy.
 Whether a person finds stimulation in these areas to be pleasurable or objectionable depends on a range of factors, including their level of arousal, the circumstances in which it takes place, the cultural context, the nature of the relationship between the partners, and the partners' personal histories.

 Erogenous zones may be classified by the type of sexual response that they generate.
 Many people are gently aroused when their eyelids, eyebrows, temples, shoulders, hands, arms, and hair are subtly touched.
-Gently touching or stroking of these zones stimulates a partner during foreplay and increases the arousal level.
+Gentle touching or stroking of these zones stimulates a partner during foreplay and increases the arousal level.
 Also, the gentle massage or stroke of the abdominal area along with kissing or simply touching the navel can be a type of stimulation.

 Classification

 Specific zones

-Specific zones are associated with sexual response, and include the lips and nipples in addition to areas of the genitals, notably corona of the glans penis, clitoris and rest of the vulva, and perianal skin.
+Specific zones are associated with sexual response, and include the lips and nipples in addition to areas of the genitals, notably corona of the glans penis, the foreskin, clitoris and perianal skin.
 These zones have a high density of innervation, and may have an efficiency of wound healing and a capacity to stimulate generalized cerebral arousal.